chrdebru/chrdebru.github.io/page-2-publications.md

 1. Robert Meersman and **Christophe Debruyne**.
 Hybrid Ontologies and Social Semantics.
 In 4th IEEE International Conference on Digital Ecosystems and Technologies: Conference Proceedings of IEEE - DEST 2010, Dubai, United Arab Emirates, 13-16 April 2010, pages 92-97.
 IEEE, 2010 [📄](/papers/2010-dest-preprint.pdf)

 ## Workshop Papers
+1. **Christophe Debruyne** and Ademar Crotti Junior.
+A Protocol for KG Generation Tasks Involving Users.
+> Accepted at KGC 2025 collocated with ESWC 2025

+1. Jakub Duchateau and **Christophe Debruyne**.
+GRAPE: Guiding RML Authoring with a Projectional Editor.
+> Accepted at KGC 2025 collocated with ESWC 2025

 1. Dylan Van Assche and **Christophe Debruyne**.
 Burping through RML test cases.
 In David Chaves-Fraga, Anastasia Dimou, Ana Iglesias-Molina, Umutcan Serles, and Dylan Van Assche, editors, Proceedings of the 5th International Workshop on Knowledge Graph Construction co-located with 21th Extended Semantic Web Conference (ESWC 2024), Hersonissos, Greece, May 27, 2024, volume 3718 of CEUR Workshop Proceedings.
 CEUR-WS.org, 2024 [📄](/papers/2024-kgc-1.pdf)

 1. **Christophe Debruyne** and Dylan Van Assche.
 The conformance of an RML processor built from scratch to validate RML specifications and test cases.
 In David Chaves-Fraga, Anastasia Dimou, Ana Iglesias-Molina, Umutcan Serles, and Dylan Van Assche, editors, Proceedings of the 5th International Workshop on Knowledge Graph Construction co-located with 21th Extended Semantic Web Conference (ESWC 2024), Hersonissos, Greece, May 27, 2024, volume 3718 of CEUR Workshop Proceedings.
 CEUR-WS.org, 2024  [📄](/papers/2024-kgc-2.pdf)